Lavan1999/Project-1_YoutubeDataHarvesting/README.md

 Inserting(Storing) the Collected Data to MongoDB:

-  1.Once the Data Collection is done, store it in MongoDB, which is a NoSQL Database great choice for handling unstructured and semi-structured data.
+  1.Once the Data Collection is done, store it in MongoDB, which is a NoSQL Database great choice for handling unstructured and semi structured data.

 Data Migration to SQL: